bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 ==========

-Hopefully this assortment of settings, utilities and helpers provides inspiration to improve your interactive Bash experience.
+Hopefully this assortment of settings, utilities and helpers provides inspiration to improve your interactive Bash usage.